openvinotoolkit/openvino_tensorflow/test/python/tensorflow/README.md

 ## How to run tests

- - `--tensorflow_path` is a required argument and must be passed to specify the location of Tensorflow installation
+ - `--tensorflow_path` is a required argument and must be passed to specify the location of Tensorflow source code

+ -  NGRAPH_TF_DISABLE_DEASSIGN_CLUSTERS=1 should be set always, else ops might not land on ngraph due to reassignment of singleton clusters

+ -  To get a list of test modules available in Tensorflow, use bazel query
+    ```bazel query 'kind(".*_test rule", //tensorflow/python/...)' --output label```

- - Tests can be run by specifying one or multiple tests at a time by passing the name of the test or regular expressions.
-Few examples of supported formats by `--run_test` argument :
+ - Tests can be run by specifying one or multiple tests at a time by
+   passing the name of the module/test or regular expressions.
+Few examples of
+   supported formats by `--run_test` argument :
  ``` math_ops_test
        math_ops_test.DivNanTest